yangshun/tech-interview-handbook/README.md

 ## What is this?

-Carefully curated content to help you ace your next technical interview, with a focus on algorithms and the front end domain.
+Carefully curated content to help you ace your next technical interview, with a focus on algorithms.
 System design questions are in-progress.
 Besides the usual algorithm questions, other **awesome** stuff includes:

 * [How to prepare](preparing) for coding interviews
 * [Interview Cheatsheet](preparing/cheatsheet.md) - Straight-to-the-point Do's and Don'ts 🆕